 Global Health Psychiatry Residency

-Applications are now being accepted from internal candidates only for the Global Health Psychiatry Residency for the July 2020 program start.
+Applications are accepted each fall from internal candidates only for the Global Health Psychiatry Residency.
 (See application process for details.)

 Download the Global Health / Psychiatry Pathway sample Track Schedule.
 Tracks are tailored to each resident's specific requirements and goals.

 Global Health Competencies for Psychiatry

 - Goals: Develop the knowledge, skills, and attitudes needed for culturally competent care.

 - Objectives: Trainees will be asked to keep a log of instructive patient cases in which social determinants (e.g. education, food, security, housing, early life experiences, social trauma, and gender) have played a major role in the health of a given patient.
 In the final month of the program, residents will undergo an oral examination in which five or more of these cases are discussed.

 - Goals: Describe the major pathological processes, their biological alterations, and how they affect specific organ systems.

 - Objectives: Trainees will be asked to participate in Infectious Diseases Clinics at their international site alongside non-psychiatric practitioners in order to assess an individual's or family's mental health needs in relation to a diagnosis of HIV/AIDS and support the clinician in meeting those needs in a resource-limited setting.

 - Goals: Develop the knowledge, skills, and attitudes needed to practice basic principles of prevention.